kayahr/wastelib/doc/formats/map.md

 The map-info block follows immediately after the central directory and is always `50` bytes long.

-Its offset within the pre-tile region is therefore fixed:
+Its offset within the map-data body is therefore fixed:

 - `0x062A` for `32x32` maps
 - `0x182A` for `64x64` maps